 - We have a limited operating history, have incurred significant operating losses since our inception and expects to incur significant losses for the foreseeable future.
 We may never generate any revenue from product sales or become profitable or, if we achieve profitability, we may not be able to sustain such profitability. - We will require substantial additional capital to finance our operations, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development, commercialization efforts or other operations. - We depend heavily on the success of our product candidates tomivosertib and zotatifin, which are in Phase 2 clinical development.
 If we or our collaborators are unable to successfully develop, obtain regulatory approval for and commercialize our product candidates or experience significant delays in doing so, our business will be materially harmed. - Clinical and preclinical development involves a lengthy and expensive process with an uncertain outcome, and the results of preclinical studies and early clinical trials are not necessarily predictive of future results.
-Any of our product candidates may not have favorable results in later clinical trials, if any, or receive regulatory approval on a timely basis, if at all. - Any difficulties or delays in the commencement or completion, or termination or suspension, of our current or planned clinical trials could result in increased costs to us, delay or limit our ability to generate revenue and adversely affect our commercial prospects. - We may find it difficult to enroll patients in our clinical trials.
+Any of our product candidates may not have favorable results in later clinical trials, if any, or receive regulatory approval on a timely basis, if at all.

+- Any difficulties or delays in the commencement or completion, or termination or suspension, of our current or planned clinical trials could result in increased costs to us, delay or limit our ability to generate revenue and adversely affect our commercial prospects. - We may find it difficult to enroll patients in our clinical trials.
 If we encounter difficulties enrolling subjects in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected. - We rely on third parties to conduct our clinical trials and preclinical studies.
 If these third parties do not successfully carry out their contractual duties, comply with applicable regulatory requirements or meet expected deadlines, our development programs and our ability to seek or obtain regulatory approval for our product candidates or commercialize our products may be delayed. - We face significant competition from entities that have developed or may develop product candidates for cancer, including companies developing novel treatments and technology platforms.
-If our competitors develop technologies or product candidates more rapidly than we do or their technologies are more effective, our business and ability to develop and successfully commercialize products may be adversely affected; - Our success depends on our ability to protect our intellectual property and proprietary technologies.
+If our competitors develop technologies or product candidates more rapidly than we do or their technologies are more effective, our business and ability to develop and successfully commercialize products may be adversely affected; - Our business is subject to risks arising from COVID-19 and other epidemic diseases.
+Our success depends on our ability to protect our intellectual property and proprietary technologies. - The market price of our Common Stock and Warrants is likely to be highly volatile, and you may lose some or all of your investment.